 Contributing to the conservation of threatened species through applied scientific research.

-Flora conservation research to protect the future viability of plant species in WA.
+Flora conservation and taxonomic research to protect the future viability of plant species in WA.

 Research and management to conserve WA’s wetland and riverine ecosystems.